Hydraulic shock: Cause and effect

 Water flowing through a pipe has momentum.
-If the moving water is suddenly stopped - such as by closing a valve downstream of the flowing water, the pressure can rise suddenly with a resulting shock wave.
+If the moving water is suddenly stopped, such as by closing a valve downstream of the flowing water, the pressure can rise suddenly with a resulting shock wave.
 In domestic plumbing this shock wave is experienced as a loud banging resembling a hammering noise.
 Water hammer can cause pipelines to break if the pressure is sufficiently high.
 Air traps or stand pipes (open at the top) are sometimes added as dampers to water systems to absorb the potentially damaging forces caused by the moving water.

-For example, the water traveling along a tunnel or pipeline to a turbine in a hydroelectric generating stations may be slowed suddenly if a valve in the path is closed too quickly.
+For example, the water traveling along a tunnel or pipeline to a turbine in a hydroelectric generating station may be slowed suddenly if a valve in the path is closed too quickly.
 If there is 14 km of tunnel of 7.7 m diameter full of water travelling at 3.75 m/s, that represents approximately 8000 MJ of kinetic energy.
 This energy can be dissipated by a vertical surge shaft into which the water flows which is open at the top.
 As the water rises up the shaft its kinetic energy is converted into potential energy, avoiding sudden high pressure.
-At some hydroelectric power (HEP) stations, such as the Saxon Falls Hydro Power Plant In Michigan, what looks like a water tower is a surge drum.
+At some hydroelectric power stations, such as the Saxon Falls Hydro Power Plant In Michigan, what looks like a water tower is in fact a surge drum.

 In residential plumbing systems, water hammer may occur when a dishwasher, washing machine or toilet suddenly shuts off water flow.
 The result may be heard as a loud bang, repetitive banging (as the shock wave travels back and forth in the plumbing system), or as some shuddering.

 Other potential causes of water hammer: